 Clinical Pastoral Education (CPE)

-The PHS/Phillips Clinical Pastoral Education LEVEL I is an extended parish/community based course intended to meet the standard requirements for one unit of certified ACPE approved training.
+The BHS/Phillips Clinical Pastoral Education LEVEL I is an extended parish/community based course intended to meet the standard requirements for one unit of certified ACPE approved training.
 The course design engages students in critical reflection in order to gain greater self-awareness, ministerial identity, and effective ministry skills.